Luidia senegalensis: Description

 The nine-armed sea star has long, slim tapering arms attached to a small circular central disc.
 It grows to a diameter of about 30 to 40 cm.
 The aboral or upper surface has a patchwork of closely packed spiny plates.
 The square ones near the edge of the arms are cream coloured and the irregular ones in a band running down the middle of the arms are grey.
 The margins of the arms are fringed with short white spines.
 The oral or underside of the sea star has further small white spiny plates down the edges of the arms and a central band of translucent, orange tube feet.
 Like other members of its genus, it has tube feet without suckers.
 The mouth is at the centre of the disc and there is no anus, undigested food fragments being expelled through the mouth.

 Distribution and habitat

 The nine-armed sea star is found at depths of up to 40 m around the coasts of Florida, in the Caribbean Sea, the Gulf of Mexico, and along the coast of South America to southern Brazil.
 It favours sandy, muddy or shelly seabeds in sheltered locations such as lagoons.
-It occupies the same range as the closely related gray sea star (Luidia clathrata) and has a very similar colouring but is easily distinguished by the number of arms, L. clathrata having just five.
+It occupies the same range as the closely related gray sea star (Luidia clathrata) and has a very similar colouring but is easily distinguished by the number of arms, L. clathrata Nine.